TurtaNinja/End-Semester-Project-1/README.md

 How to use Data from api to create custom statements that are added to message sent through mail bot

-After project ends: ADD WHATSAPP
+After project ends: ADD WHATSAPP and Facebook